ForensicatorFiles/iOS_UUID_Extractor/README.md

 ---

 ### Custom Theme
 The application uses a 90s_retro_theme_full.json custom theme for customtkinter.
-Replace this theme file or modify it for a personalized look.
+If you don't want this, it will default to the 'blue' theme.
+Feel free to modify the json or use any of the other built in colors.

 To switch to another theme:
 - Replace the theme file path in the code: